Bujinkan: Recent history

 Soon after this theme as was announced, Hatsumi proposed that the second aspect, Kokoro (Heart), be replaced by Tamashii (Soul), reasoning that the heart is constantly changing, whereas the soul is permanent and unchanging and therefore "essential to the person".

 Ninpo

+Gyokushin-ryū Ninpō

-Gyokushin-ryū NinpōGyokushin-ryū Ninpō ("The Jeweled Heart School") is taught by the Bujinkan martial arts organization.
+Gyokushin-ryū Ninpō ("The Jeweled Heart School") is taught by the Bujinkan martial arts organization.
 According to the Bujinkan, Gyokushin Ryu has sutemi waza techniques and is focused more on the art and techniques of espionage than on fighting.
 Its most prominent weapon is the lasso (nagenawa).
 The Bugei Ryuha Daijiten states that Takamatsu Toshitsugu transferred the Gyokushin-ryū Ninpō to Hatsumi in the middle of the 20th century, making Hatsumi its lineage holder.
-Gyokushin-ryū Ninpō is taught today in the Bujinkan organization.Alex Esteve: Exploring the essence of the Martial Arts, Footprints of the Bujinkan dojo soke; primary source, Bujinkan organization According to the Bujinkan martial arts organization, Gyokushin-ryū was founded in the mid-16th century by Sasaki Goeman Teruyoshi, who was also sōke of Gyokko-ryū, which explains the similarities between the two styles.
+Gyokushin-ryū Ninpō is taught today in the Bujinkan organization.
+According to the Bujinkan martial arts organization, Gyokushin-ryū was founded in the mid-16th century by Sasaki Goeman Teruyoshi, who was also sōke of Gyokko-ryū, which explains the similarities between the two styles.
 Gyokushin-ryū is considered a style of koshi jutsu.
 Hatsumi is the 21st sōke.